Battle of Jaji: Battle

 The battle lasted for one week and resulted in the deaths of at least 13 Arab fighters and around 70 Afghan fighters.
-Despite the pivotal role played by the Arab fighters, the majority of the fighting was conducted by the Mujahideen forces under the command of Abdul Rasul Sayyaf.
-A number of Soviet-aligned Afghan soldiers defected to the Mujahideen, which further weakened Soviet efforts and highlighted the growing morale crisis among their local allies.
+Despite the pivotal role played by the Arab fighters, the majority of the fighting was conducted by the mujahideen forces under the command of Abdul Rasul Sayyaf.
+A number of Soviet-aligned Afghan soldiers defected to the mujahideen, which further weakened Soviet efforts and highlighted the growing morale crisis among their local allies.
 After the battle, Sayyaf assumed control of the al-Masada compound, utilizing it strategically as an outpost overseeing a vital caravan supply route.
 Still, the event became a landmark for the Arab fighters, solidifying their legend and jihadist legitimacy.
 Bin Laden himself sustained a foot injury.
 While Ahmed Khadr, often praised the bravery of the mujahideen fighters in Jaji when discussing it with his children, he never confirmed his personal participation in the battle.
-Essam al-Ridi, an American who took part in the battle, later shared his disillusionment, claiming that approximately 50 Mujahideen fighters had been killed while only two Soviet soldiers had perished.
+Essam al-Ridi, an American who took part in the battle, later shared his disillusionment, claiming that approximately 50 mujahideen fighters had been killed while only two Soviet soldiers had perished.

 Significance

 Although relatively unimportant in military terms, the battle had been chronicled daily by Jamal Khashoggi, a Saudi journalist, and his reporting in Al Majalla and in Arab News.
 The battle's true significance lay in the creation of mythic narratives portraying "divine miracles" and a remarkable victory as chronicled by these Arab sources.
 These narratives played a crucial role in attracting new foreign volunteers to join the Afghan war.
-Abdullah Anas, one of the co-founders of Maktab al-Khadamat along with Azzam and bin Laden, estimated that between three and four thousand volunteers showed up between 1987 and 1989 to join the Afghan jihad.
+Abdullah Anas estimated that between three and four thousand volunteers showed up between 1987 and 1989 to join the Afghan jihad.
 The influx of foreign fighters exceeded the capacity of bin Laden's training camp at Jaji to host them all, leading to the establishment of a network of similar training camps in the vicinity of Khost.
 Additionally, the battle also had personal benefits for bin Laden.
 It elevated his status from a mere financier to a military war hero fighting on the front lines in Afghanistan.
-This newfound reputation contributed to his empowerment and the eventual formation of his organization, Al-Qaeda, in Peshawar in 1988.
+This newfound reputation contributed to his empowerment and the eventual formation of his organization, al-Qaeda, in Peshawar in 1988.